uccmawei/FingerprintIdentify/README.md

     5. MeiZu's SDK runs abnormally on MeiLan Note3 sometimes, it can't switch to mback mode event called release。

 **7. Version Update**

+**v1.2.1**　`2017.07.25`　Add new callback onStartFailedByDeviceLocked：The first start failed because the device was locked temporarily.

 **v1.2.0**　`2017.07.10`　Add android M limit.
 Add new callback parameter to notice is that device locked temporarily。